 I wrote a story about whether teachers should earn six figures.
 Artwork is my own.
+PBS’s NOVA recognized this feature as one of its top 10 science education stories for 2015.

 Coming To Texas: Special-Ed Cams To Protect Students From Their Own Teachers